cory-weller/BIOL4585/how_to_succeed.md

----
-layout: default
-subject: How to Succeed
----

 # Want to do well in this class?
 The skills developed in this course can only be learned by practicing them.
 This will involve a *lot* of:
   * typing commands into your terminal,